 To discover more about how to play clicker games effectively, read a great little book “Getting Started: Clicker Training for Cats” by Karen Pryor, an animal behaviorist and one of the developers of positive reinforcement training methods.

-You can buy clickers online (Chewy has an inexpensive one from Frisco) or use something at home like a pop-up lid, pen… or even a computer mouse.
+You can also use something you have at home like a pop-up lid, pen… or even a computer mouse.

 Some people use a specific sound, like clicking their tongue, but it must be the same sound every time, which can be difficult to maintain.

-Be sure to get a clicker that’s appropriate for cats… dog clickers tend to be too loud for cats.
+Be sure to get a clicker that’s appropriate for cats… dog clickers are too loud for cats.

 Sources used on this website are either primary or secondary.